j2store/userguide/2checkout_plugin.md

 **Joomla Article ID for custom thank you message**

-You can create an Article ID with a message 'Enter the article ID here' to show it to the customer after completion of the purchase.
+You can create an Article ID with a message 'Enter the article ID here', to show it to the customer after completion of the purchase.

 #### Support
 You can contact ***support@j2store.org*** if you have any questions.